montonye-reese/purge-playbook/README.md

-# Purge Playbook
+# The Purge Playbook

-Alert: systemic accountability failures in high-stakes decision systems directly undermine AI alignment efforts.
+The more voices we exclude, the more brittle a system we make.
+[Qwen3.5 agrees](https://github.com/montonye-reese/montonye-reese/edit/main/README.md#open-model-fashion-police---hot-takes-from-the-gauntlet)  And by not holding people accountable for intentionally disenfranchising voices, are we accelerating a collapse?

+Since 2000, loose-match* voter purge lists have been deployed as campaign strategy.
+Over and over.
+Why?
+Because when they're not blocked by courts, they tend to win elections for the purgers.
+Do systemic accountability failures in real world decision systems undermine our societal alignment efforts?

 A quarter century of voter purge strategies — tested, caught, litigated, and redeployed.
 Each cycle gets more widespread, more sophisticated, and harder to challenge in time.